orfeotoolbox/OTB/Documentation/Cookbook/rst/index.rst

 Monteverdi, from QGIS, Python, the command line or C++.
 Monteverdi is an easy to use, hardware accelerated visualization tool for satellite images in sensor geometry.
 With it, end-users can visualize huge raw imagery products and access all of the applications in the toolbox.
-From ressource limited laptops to high performance clusters, OTB is available on Windows, Linux and Mac.
+From resource limited laptops to high performance clusters, OTB is available on Windows, Linux and Mac.
 It is community driven, extensible and heavily documented.
 Orfeo ToolBox is not a black box!